NSO-developer/nso-memory-utilization-tool/README.md

 The memory consumption diagram from ncs.smp shows the allocated memory has not significant spike during the time allocated memory spiked.
 This can show the issue is because some other process.
 For example a cron process lunched something exactly at that time.

+## Problems and Bugs?
+Feels free to open issues or comment on the blog post.
+Pull Request are welcome if one wants to contribute.

 ## Copyright and License Notice
 ```